che-incubator/chectl/README.md

       show CLI help

   -n, --chenamespace=chenamespace
-      [default: eclipse-che] Kubernetes namespace where Eclipse Che server is supposed to be deployed
+      [default: che] Kubernetes namespace where Eclipse Che server is supposed to be deployed

   --access-token=access-token
       Eclipse Che OIDC Access Token.
 See the documentation how to obtain token: